Frilled Dragon (Frilled Neck Lizard) vs Fire Skink: Complete Comparison (2026)

 Health and Lifespan Comparison

 Frilled Dragon (Frilled Neck Lizard) has a typical lifespan of 10-20 years, while Fire Skink lives approximately 15-20 years.
 Health profiles differ significantly between these reptiles.
 Frilled Dragon (Frilled Neck Lizard) is predisposed to Metabolic Bone Disease (MBD), Respiratory Infections, Parasites, with associated veterinary costs for monitoring and treatment.
-Fire Skink faces its own health challenges including breed-specific conditions.
+Fire Skink faces its own health challenges including species-specific conditions.
 Frilled Dragon (Frilled Neck Lizard) has 3 documented predispositions compared to 1 for Fire Skink, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health